BeoutQ

 beoutQ was a pirate pay television broadcaster that operated in Saudi Arabia between August 2017 and August 2019.
-The service consisted of ten satellite television channels that carried rebranded feeds of programming from Qatari broadcaster beIN Sports. beoutQ began operations amid then-ongoing diplomatic crisis between Qatar and other Arab countries over its alleged state sponsorship of terrorist groups, during which Saudi Arabia blocked beIN Media Group from doing business in the country.
+The service consisted of ten satellite television channels that carried rebranded feeds of programming from Qatari broadcaster beIN Sports; it launched during a then-ongoing diplomatic crisis between Qatar and other Arab countries over its alleged state sponsorship of terrorist groups, during which Saudi Arabia blocked beIN Media Group from doing business in the country.
 The service operated out of facilities in Saudi Arabia, and utilised the Arabsat satellites for transmission.

 Concurrent with the service's operation, the Saudi government accused beIN Sports of engaging in anti-competitive behaviour and of participating in a smear campaign against the Kingdom with its sister company Al Jazeera; beoutQ's channels broadcast propaganda during advertising breaks which echoed these views.
 The service was condemned by beIN Media Group, sports bodies, and governments for its large-scale infringement of copyrights; beIN Sports's managing director described beoutQ as being an industrial-scale operation, and warned that the service was creating market conditions that would make them less likely to make larger investments in sports broadcast rights.
 Citing alleged inaction against the service, Saudi Arabia was placed on intellectual property watchlists by the United States Trade Representative and European Union.

 Citing the impact of the service, beIN declined to renew its rights to Formula One and the Bundesliga in the MENA region.
 It also criticised football bodies for hosting super cups in Saudi Arabia.
 In June 2020, beIN Sports briefly pulled the Serie A from its channels worldwide until it was compensated for the impact of piracy on its rights.
 Issues surrounding beoutQ also impacted a bid by the Saudi Public Investment Fund to acquire Premier League club Newcastle United.
 In September 2021, a representative of the club accused beIN of engaging in lobbying efforts against the sale that improperly influenced the Premier League.

 In August 2019, beoutQ abruptly ceased operations on satellite.
 Its set-top boxes continued to be usable via third-party IPTV services available on a built-in app store.
 In June 2020, the World Trade Organization (WTO) issued a report finding evidence that the service operated out of Saudi Arabia.
 The WTO also found that Saudi Arabia had frustrated beIN's ability to receive legal counsel in the country.
 In October 2021, after the diplomatic crisis was resolved, beIN Media Group stated that Saudi Arabia was planning to lift its ban on the beIN Sports service, ahead of the Premier League officially approving the Saudi purchase of Newcastle United.